click-here/Pandas-vs-Power-Query/Part2/README.md

 Here's the kicker regarding removal of duplicates in Power Query.
 It does not respect our sort unless we first buffer the table.
 As far as I know you can only add this command via the advanced editor.

-8. Go into the Advanced Editor (on the View tab) and add the following under the last row *before* the **"in"** line.  #"Table Buffered" = Table.Buffer(#"Sorted Rows").
+8. Go into the Advanced Editor (on the View tab) and add the following under the last row *before* the **"in"** line.  `#"Table Buffered" = Table.Buffer(#"Sorted Rows")`.

 What does this mean?
-We are taking the last state of the data and wrapping it in the Table.Buffer method and 'saving' the result to a 'variable' called #"Table Buffered".
+We are taking the last state of the data and wrapping it in the `Table.Buffer` method and 'saving' the result to a 'variable' called `#"Table Buffered"`.

-We also need to modify the last line to return #"Table Buffered".
+We also need to modify the last line to return `#"Table Buffered"`.

 ![Advanced Editor](img/Comma.png)